MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.Attachemts.md

 # EmailMergeEnvelope.Attachemts Property (Publisher)

-Gets the list of a merged e-mail message's attachments.
+Gets the list of a merged email message's attachments.
 Read-only.

 ## Syntax